Questions and Answers

 So, Monster Hunter, Runescape, Valheim, and Rimworld meshed into one.
 (But I have only seen videos of Valheim since I'm usually too busy to play new games.)

-If Spirit Relics became a real game, would it have a cash shop?
+If Spirit Relics became a real game, would it have a cash shop, or daily quests?

 What about a cash shop just for cosmetics?